H.R. 492: Saving the Civil Service Act

 3

-An agency would need prior approval from the Office of Personnel Management before moving any occupied job into Schedule C, a category often tied to confidential or policy roles.
+An agency would need prior approval from the Office of Personnel Management before moving any occupied job into Schedule C, the category tied to confidential or policy roles.

 4

-Over a four-year presidential term, an agency could move no more than 1% of its workforce — or five employees, whichever is greater — from the competitive service into the excepted service.
+Over a four-year term, an agency can move no more than 1% of its workforce — or five employees, whichever is greater — from the competitive service into the excepted service.

 5

-Workers would have to agree in writing before their job could be moved from the competitive service into the excepted service or from one excepted-service schedule to another.
+An employee has to agree in writing before their job is moved out of the competitive service, or from one excepted-service schedule to another.

 6